Angellsworth/django-crud-app-cat-collector/README.md

 ⸻

-📸 Screenshots

-Add screenshots of your homepage, cat detail page, or toy form here if desired!

-⸻

 📂 Features
 	•	User authentication (sign up, log in, log out)
 	•	Display only cats that belong to the logged-in user